Wallangarra railway station: History

 The New South Wales government completed its railway line to the Wallangarra station in January 1888, although it did not erect awnings over its platform until 1890.
 On 17 January 1888, the first Brisbane-to-Sydney service left Brisbane.

-The transhipping station and yards of the Wallangarra railway station lead to the creation of two townships on the border, Wallangarra on the Queensland side and Jennings on the New South Wales side.
+The transhipping station and yards of the Wallangarra railway station led to the creation of two townships on the border, Wallangarra on the Queensland side and Jennings on the New South Wales side.
 Several years after the railway station was opened linking the two state railway lines, the border township of Wallangarra was described as being of "quite a pretentious appearance consisting of butchers, bakers, blacksmiths and with an aerated water factory".

 The station was built on an island platform, with station awnings on both sides.
 The Queensland side awnings (western platform) being to Queensland design patterns and that on the standard gauge side (eastern platform) being built after New South Wales pattern.
 Both colonies had name boards in their usual style.
 The original station building occupies the present southern section, and consisted of office, lobby, store and closets.
 The booking office also served as the customs office and general waiting room as well as the Station Master's office.
 In 1892, drawings were prepared by Henrik Hansen for a new bar, dining room, refreshment room, female staff (girls) bedrooms and kitchen.
 The Queensland/New South Wales border forms part of the fenceline for the Station Masters property.
 The station master's residence was unusual for a Queensland station residence as it was constructed in brick.
 A Post Office was opened in the station in March 1887.

 While Queensland always officially called the station Wallangarra (although usually wrote it as Wallan-garra after circa 1908), the naming of the railway station by the New South Wales authorities was inconsistent and caused confusion to travellers.
 On 16 January 1888, the New South Wales named it Jennings, but renamed it Wallangarra on 1 February 1889.
 On 1 October 1889, it became Jennings for the second time but reverted to Wallangarra on 1 January 1890.
 On 1 January 1891 it became Jennings for the third time, reverting finally to Wallangarra in April 1904.